ouhft/COPE/docs/development.md

     pm check                 # Should return 0 errors pm migrate
-    pm collectstatic         # NB: Should point to the htdocs folder and ask for confirmation pm createsuperuser       # superuser is 'carl'
+    pm collectstatic         # NB: Should point to the htdocs folder and ask for confirmation pm createsuperuser       # superuser is you
     pm makemessages
     pm compilemessages